nishantnayar/prefect-trading/docs/data-recycler-websocket.md

 The Data Recycler WebSocket System allows you to recycle existing market data from your database to simulate real-time market data feeds during non-market hours.
 This system creates a local WebSocket server that replays historical data in the same format as Alpaca's WebSocket API, enabling seamless testing and development without requiring live market data.

+**Note**: Your database contains market data starting from **2025-06-23**.
+All replay scenarios will use dates from this period onwards.

 ## Key Features

 - **Real Market Data**: Uses actual historical market data instead of generated dummy data